stimulsoft/Samples-PDF-Forms-for-ASP.NET-Core/README.md

 # ASP.NET Core MVC C# samples for Stimulsoft PDF Forms

-#### This repository contains the source code of the examples of usage Stimulsoft PDF Forms tool in the ASP.NET Core applications, using C# code and Angular components.
-The form designer and examples are compatible with .NET Framework 4.5.2, 4.6, 4.7, 4.8 versions, and .NET Core 3.1, .NET 5.0, .NET 6.0, .NET 7.0 platforms.
+#### This repository contains the source code of examples demonstrating the usage of the Stimulsoft PDF Forms tool in ASP.NET Core applications, using C# code and Angular components.
+The form designer and components are compatible with .NET Framework 4.5.2 and higher, as well as with .NET 6.0 and all later versions.

 ## Overview
 This repository contains a set of examples (Visual Studio projects), each in different folders: